-The world’s economic structures and information systems have changed phenomenally over the years and it’s had an impact on leadership.
-First there was the world wide web, then came google domination, now it’s twitter, linkedin and facebook.
+The world’s economic structures and information systems have changed phenomenally over the years and it’s had a significant impact on leadership as well as business.
+First there was the world wide web, then came google domination, followed by amazon and facebook.
 Where we used to expect the leader to have all the answers and equally all the power, there is now emerging a more dynamic situation.

-Wiki leadership, now there’s a thought.
-How much of your leadership style and approach is to solve, answer and provide some form of parental role and how much of your style is dynamic, open and receptive.
+How much of your leadership style and approach is expected to be that of solve, answer and provide some form of parental role and how much of your style is dynamic, open and receptive?